AdobeDocs/campaign-classic.fr-FR/help/web/using/publishing-a-web-form.md

 1. **Formulaire en édition**

-   C&#39;est la phase de conception initiale.
-Lorsqu’un nouveau formulaire est créé, il est en phase de modification.
-L’accès au formulaire, à des fins de test uniquement, nécessite l’utilisation du paramètre **[!UICONTROL __uuid]** dans son URL.
-Cette URL est accessible dans le **[!UICONTROL Preview]** sous-onglet.
+   This is the initial design phase.
+When a new form is created, it is in the editing phase.
+Access to the form, for testing purposes only, then requires the parameter **[!UICONTROL __uuid]** to be used in its URL.
+This URL is accessible in the **[!UICONTROL Preview]** sub-tab.
 Voir Paramètres [d’URL de](../../web/using/defining-web-forms-properties.md#form-url-parameters)formulaire.

    >[!CAUTION]
    >